 Most Common Pieces Of Praise

 - Reviewers love that it is adjustable on the fly.
-You can change the firmness easily with the remote.
-You can also adjust the angle of the top and bottom if you purchase the FlexFit Adjustable Base.
+People can change the firmness easily with the remote.
+People can also adjust the angle of the top and bottom if they purchase the FlexFit Adjustable Base.

 - The C2 model requires no mattress rotation at all because it does not have a layer of foam inside the mattress like the other models.